Depression is a Thief

 For major depressive disorder, St. John’s wort has been found to be better than prescription drugs as well.
 In a double-blind, placebo-controlled study in Boston, patients received 900 mg of St. John’s wort, 20 mg of fluoxetine, or a placebo.
 The authors concluded that “St John's wort was significantly more effective than fluoxetine and showed a trend toward superiority over placebo.”

 Then Why Does St. John’s Wort Have Inconsistent Results?

-Secondly, St. John’s wort works best at 300 mg, taken three times a day.
-But iIt is human nature to forget the occasional dose., or simply decide it isn’t necessary when things start to feel better.
-In fact, research verifies that when people need more than one dose per day of a medication or supplement, only about 50% percent take the recommended amount.
+The vast majority of St. John’s wort products call for taking multiple doses throughout the day (generally 300 mg three times daily).
+But we all know that it is human nature to forget the occasional dose, or to simply decide it isn’t necessary when things start to feel better.
+In fact, research verifies that when people need more than one dose per day of a medication or supplement, only about 50% take the recommended amount.

 There is Hope!

 If you have had a difficult time just getting through the regular challenges of the day, or for that matter, don’t feel like getting out of bed in the morning, St. John’s wort may be nature’s gift to you.
 It has been clinically proven safe and effective, and has none of the dangerous side effects that plague common synthetic drugs.
 But you need a consistent, 900-mg amount each day.
 I believe St. John’s wort is one of the premier natural medicines, and should be a first-line of defense to help you feel vibrant, healthy, and happy again.